VirgilSecurity/virgil-sdk-javascript/docs/guides/virgil-card/revoking-card.md

 This guide shows how to revoke a **Virgil Card** from Virgil Services.

-Set up your project environment before you begin to revoke a Virgil Card, with the [getting started](/docs/guides/configuration/client.md) guide.
+Before you begin to revoke a Virgil Card, set up your project environment with the [getting started](/docs/guides/configuration/client.md) guide.

 To revoke a Virgil Card, we need to: